-Mason jars are inherently charming, but painting them with chalk paint gives them even more character if that's possible.
-What's more, new and vintage mason jars are really easy to find for projects like these, and most of the time they cost less than $3 a piece.
+Mason jars are inherently charming, but painting them with chalk paint gives them even more character.
+What's more, new and vintage mason jars are easy to find, and most of the time, they cost less than $3.
+There are several ways to paint and distress mason jars.
+In this tutorial, you will learn how to make a distressed chalk-painted mason jar by masking off some sections and leaving the rest of the jar bare.

 - Painter's tape